Disclaimer: I don't own Harry Potter by J.K. Rowling.

 Lucius breathed a little easier; at least the kid had some sense.
 Lucius had been becoming increasingly disappointed in his son over the past few years.
-It seemed that the more he tried to teach the boy Slytherin ways, the bigger an idiot the boy became.
+It seemed the more he tried to teach the boy Slytherin ways, the bigger an idiot the boy became.
 If it wasn't for the tests he had done to prove that Draco was his he would not have believed it.

 "What is so important that you risk being expelled from school to contact me?" asked Lucius.

 This was the part Draco wasn't sure would work but he need it to if he was to get any part of his life back.

 "Father, it is becoming increasingly difficult to stay here.
 Because of the family troubles, I am being treaded most horridly by Slytherin House, Dobby is treated better.
 I also have no way of getting what you want; Potter is out of my reach.
 Getting sorted in to Slytherin sealed that."
 Draco explained.

 "I understand your difficulties Draco but I have faith that you will adapt and continue the proud Malfoy name."
 Lucius had not such thoughts but he had to encourage the boy.

 "Father, your faith in me is welcome news but I feel my staying here is a waste of time.
 I ask that I be allowed to join you and learn directly from you.
 Please father, I do not know how much more I can take."
 Draco kept his face clear of emotion, his father would never allow it if he showed any weakness.